Skip to Main Content

 Finding Books

-There are many resources to use to find books at UCSD, as well as the broader San Diego, California, and Global Community.
-Begin by searching ROGER to find books available at UCSD.
-If there are no hits, you can broaden your search by using MELVYL to search for books available throughout the University of California System.
-CIRCUIT can be used to do a San Diego-specific libraries such as SDSU and San Diego Public Library.
+There are many resources to use to find books at UC San Diego, as well as the broader San Diego, California, and Global Community.
+Begin by searching UC Library Search, which covers UC San Diego collections, and can also search for what is in the UC system and beyond..
+CIRCUIT may also be used to do a San Diego-specific libraries such as SDSU and San Diego Public Library.

 You can also search WorldCat.
 This is a world-wide, consortial catalog of OCLC member libraries that includes over 50 million online records in multiple formats.
 This is the best place to look for a particular source that is not held in California, or to do a search by subject heading(s) to find materials outside of California.